daanbreur/blog/_posts/2021-05-28-htb-Delivery.md

 ![](/assets/CTFs/HTB/Delivery/mattermost-setup.png)

 We cant use our own email but we need an `@delivery.htb`mail address.
-How can we get an `@delivery.htb`mail address, lets check out what's on port 80 meaby we find something useful there.
+How can we get an `@delivery.htb`mail address, lets check out what's on port 80 maybe we find something useful there.